fischor/protogen-python/README.md

 ## API

 `protogen` provides a bunch of classes.
 Most of them are simply replacements of their corresponding descriptors.
-E.g. `protogen.File` represents a `FileDescriptor`, `protogen.Message` a `MessageDescriptor` etc. They should be self explanatory.
+E.g. `protogen.File` represents a `FileDescriptor`, `protogen.Message` a `Descriptor`, `protogen.Field` a FieldDescriptor etc. They should be self explanatory.
 You can read their docstrings for more information about them.

-The classes `protogen.Options`, `protogen.Plugin` and `protogen.GeneratedFile` make up a framework to generate (Python) files.
+The classes `protogen.Options`, `protogen.Plugin` and `protogen.GeneratedFile` make up a framework to generate files.
 You can see these in action in the following example plugin:

 ```python